JuliaDiff/BlueStyle/julia/style-guide.md

 ```

-If the documentation for bullet-point exceeds 92-characters the line should be wrapped and slightly indented.
+If the documentation for bullet-point exceeds 92 characters the line should be wrapped and slightly indented.
 Avoid aligning the text to the `:`.

 ```julia